 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Real estate is the dominant industry in this area.
-Most of the occupants of Progress Park work from home.
+Most of the residents of Progress Park work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.